reselbob/publishing-statemachine/java/readme.md

-# State Machine for Document Publication User Case
+# State Machine for Document Publication Use Case

 # Running the code: